Apostolg/exercise-exquisite-corpse/README.md

 ## FAST

-you run, the from keeps on getting closer!!
+you run, the frog keeps on getting closer!!

 # **RUN**